 Louis Bromfield was a fascinating man.
-He was an Ohioan by birth who lived as an expatriate in France for many years, rubbing shoulders with the likes of Edith Wharton and Gertrude Stein, before returning to the United States around 1939 to escape the outbreak of World War II in Europe.
-He studied agriculture at Columbia University.
+He was an Ohioan by birth who lived as an expatriate in France for many years, rubbing shoulders with the likes of Edith Wharton and Gertrude Stein, before returning to the United States around 1939 to escape the outbreak of World War II.
+He studied agriculture at Columbia University before embarking on a literary career.
 With the financial success of his many books, particularly the Pulitzer-Prize winning Early Autumn in 1926, Bromfield purchased nearly 600 acres in North-Central Ohio called “Malabar Farm.”
-On this land, Bromfield employed many of his organic agricultural interests and techniques, many of which have become en vogue today, such as the avoidance pesticides.
-He was an agricultural innovator and conservationist, an early proponent of the idea of “organic” food.
+On this land, Bromfield employed many of his organic agricultural interests and techniques, many of which have become en vogue today, such as the avoidance of pesticides.
+He was an agricultural innovator and conservationist, as well as an early proponent of the idea of “organic” food.
 Many of his high-profile friends came to visit his farm Ohio.
 In fact, Humphrey Bogart and Lauren Bacall had their wedding at Malabar Farm in 1945.
 Bromfield married the daughter of a New York socialite in 1921 and they had three daughters together.
 Bromfield lived on his Ohio farm until his death in 1956.

 (Pictured Right: Humphrey Bogart and Lauren Bacall’s wedding at Bromfield’s farm).

 Today, Early Autumn is Bromfield’s best known novel (mainly because it won the Pulitzer Prize).
 All the rest of his best-selling novels have largely been forgotten.
 In some editions, the subtitle for the first edition of Early Autumn appropriately read: “A Story of A Lady.”